sjofna/GitHubifycode/User_guide_edited.md

 To conduct road filling, a buffer is created around the called in road lines and this buffer file is rasterized.
 15 meters is used to adequately remove the road surface, the cut slope (upslope embankment) and fill slope (downslope embankment).
 A new DEM is  created from the road raster and road cells are converted to NaN values using `ifel`.
 The `inpaint_nans` function is then applied reconstruct hillslope topography and detrending is done to create a more natural surface for computation.

-The `inpaint_nans` function was developed by [John D'Errico](https://www.mathworks.com/matlabcentral/fileexchange/4551-inpaint_nans).
+The `inpaint_nans` function was developed by [John D'Errico(2026)](https://www.mathworks.com/matlabcentral/fileexchange/4551-inpaint_nans).
 This method was similarly used by [Crema et al. (2020)](https://onlinelibrary.wiley.com/doi/full/10.1002/esp.47390) and has been shown to reliably re-construct topography from high resolution DTMs for geomorphometric analysis.
 This function solves a PDE (partial differential equation) across voids (in this case the former roads) using edge information.
-The function for method ‘0’, is a simple plate metaphor approach to solving the PDE, was translated into python for computational efficiency using the packages numpy ([Harris et al., 2020](https://www.researchgate.net/publication/344301569_Array_programming_with_NumPy)) and scipy ([Virtanen et al., 2020](https://www.nature.com/articles/s41592-019-0686-2)) and then applied as a function in R using the package [reticulate](https://cran.r-project.org/web/packages/reticulate/index.html) (Ushey et al., 2025)<!--add citation-->.
+The function for method ‘0’, is a simple plate metaphor approach to solving the PDE, was translated into python for computational efficiency using the packages numpy ([Harris et al., 2020](https://www.researchgate.net/publication/344301569_Array_programming_with_NumPy)) and scipy ([Virtanen et al., 2020](https://www.nature.com/articles/s41592-019-0686-2)), and then applied as a function in R using the package reticulate created by [(Ushey et al. 2026)](https://cran.r-project.org/web/packages/reticulate/index.html).

 The detrending function `detrend_surface` and `infel` add noise back to the inpainted surface.
 Where inpainting is applied the surface follows the general topographic trend, but this surface is unnaturally smooth.
 To detrend the surface in these areas first the entire surface is smoothed using a 3 by 3 mean filter, the residual topography is derived by subtracting the smoothed surface from the initial DEM.
 Next, for each inpainted cell a large moving window (41 by 41) is used to randomly sample a surrounding residual value, this residual is then added to the smooth, inpainted, cell value.